yurijmikhalevich/rclip/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Thanks to @Caphyon and Advanced Installer team for generously supplying **rclip** project with the Professional Advanced Installer license for creating the Windows installer.
+Thanks to [Caphyon](https://github.com/Caphyon) and Advanced Installer team for generously supplying **rclip** project with the Professional Advanced Installer license for creating the Windows installer.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!